jmartinkova/guide/docs/introduction.rst

 ..
 WARNING::

-        Note that visualization of the Dashboard (the panel on the left side) throughout the User Documentation can slightly alter depending on the type of instance you are using.
-In Researchers instance you will always be able to see these sections: Projects, Knowledge Model, Help, and your User Account.
+        Note that visualization of Sidebar (the panel on the left side) throughout the User Documentation can slightly alter depending on your Role and the type of instance you are using.